mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      :width: 400
      :alt: alternate text
      :align: center

+  .. admonition:: todo

+     Bryan: make the force sensor work

-* **Resistor** : To do a pull down circuit for measuring the output of the force sensor.
+* **Resistor**: To do a pull down circuit for measuring the output of the force sensor.

-   Need to be 10k Ohms.
+   *Choice*: Needs to be 10k Ohms.

+  .. admonition:: todo

+     Bryan: make the force sensor work

 Custom-made
 ************
 All the following parts need to be 3D printed with PLA and infill of 10 to 15%.

+  .. admonition:: todo

-LINK TO CAD FILES (not uploaded yet)
+     Bryan: LINK TO CAD FILES (not uploaded yet)

-* **Center piece** : on which every other parts will be attached to.
+* **Center piece**: on which every other parts will be attached to.
 Must fit the colar clamps and the bearings.
-Separated in two parts to make assembly and printing possible.
+Split into two parts to make assembly and printing possible.

   .. figure:: _static/centerPiecepart1front.png
      :width: 400